aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-txns-states.md

 # Ledger state

-The Aptos Blockchain's ledger state (or global [state](/reference/glossary#state)) comprises the state of all accounts in the blockchain.
+The Aptos blockchain's ledger state (or global [state](/reference/glossary#state)) comprises the state of all accounts in the blockchain.
 Each validator node in the blockchain must know the global state of the latest version of the blockchain's distributed database (versioned database) to execute any transaction.

 ## Versioned database

-All of the data in the Aptos Blockchain is persisted in a single-versioned distributed database.
+All of the data in the Aptos blockchain is persisted in a single-versioned distributed database.
 A version number is an unsigned 64-bit integer that corresponds to the number of transactions the system has executed.

 This versioned database allows validator nodes to: